chucktilbury/Kata/test/parse/README.md

 * >10 - Print debugging info as test harness runs.a

 ## How tests work
-The purpose of these tests is to verify that the parser accepts correct input and rejects incorrect input.
+The purpose of these tests is to verify that the parser accepts correct input and rejects incorrect input in the context of actual language syntax.
 Accordingly, input is designed to exercise specific parts of the parser to verify its operation.
 The most natural way to do that is to organize the tests by grammar production, since the parser is designed around the grammar.
 The grammar productions are placed in files that roughly organizes them by what they do.
 There are functions in these files that implement the actual parsing of input.
 These tests are arranged in the same manner.

 All of these tests assume that the compiler was built with debugging and with trace turned on.

 Tests follow these steps:
-* If the specific test has a ":r" after the name, then it is intended to run.
-If it has any other character then the test is not run.
-Tests can also be disabled by group and class.
+* If the specific test has a ":run" after the name, then it is intended to run.
+If it has any other sequence of characters then the test is not run.
+Tests can also be disabled by group.
 * Run the compiler against a specific source and capture the stdout output into a file.
 * Compare the compiler output with another file that has been hand-verified to be correct.
 * If the files match, then the test passes and the captured output is deleted.